elliotBraem/website/assets/projects/peekaboo-website.md

 year: 2018
 color: fff
 description: |
-  Peek-A-Boo Pediatric Therapy LLC provides exceptional occupational therapy services in the Denver, CO area.
-  I designed, developed, and deployed a new company website to better represent the company’s mission and provide a significantly better user experience.
+  A website I designed, developed, and deployed for Peek-A-Boo Pediatric Therapy to better represent the company’s mission and provide a significantly better user experience.
 ---

 About the Website